alaingoldman/Truffle/README.md

 * Launch the application in test network
 * Wait for past blocks to download
 * Write down your ethereum address (we need this later)
+* `0x6a6401AEb4a3beb93820904E761b0d86364bb39E`
+* This is my test ethereum wallet, every time you see this wallet in my code you should replace this with your wallet

 ### Were done with mist!

 If you want to read more about mist [you can do so here.](https://github.com/ethereum/mist "Ethereum's github") For now close both terminals.
 The one running meteor and the one running mist/electron.
-* make sure to close both terminals
+* Make sure to close both terminals

 # Truffle setup